Why Does ChatGPT Forget Everything?

 Gemini integrates with NotebookLM, supporting up to 300 sources per notebook on Pro plans.
 This is the most generous approach, but requires actively organizing your information into notebooks.

 None of these solve the core problem: within a single conversation, longer context still means degraded performance.
-And across tools, none of your AI apps share context with each other.
+And across tools, none of your AI apps share context with each other, even when they claim to let you move your context between them.

 The workarounds everyone uses (and why they don’t scale)